fbertram/TuringTrader.js/README.md

 ## Contact

+This project is part of the open-source effort at [TuringTrader.org](https://www.turingtrader.org/).
 If you have any questions or suggestions, [please reach out](mailto:felix@turingtrader.org).